 Betty Webb served in the Auxiliary Territorial Service (ATS) from 1941 to 1946.
 A veteran of the code-breaking establishment at Bletchley Park, Betty was part of a small team working on Japanese messages.

-In this lively portrait and storytelling evening, Betty will be telling us about her military career and post-war life, while Ann Witheridge will provide a live commentary on the portrait techniques she is using.
+In this lively evening of art and storytelling, Betty will be talking about her military career and post-war life, while Ann Witheridge will provide a live commentary on the portrait techniques she is using.

 Ann Witheridge studied History of Art at Cambridge University and is now a professional artist and teacher.
 She is the founder of London Fine Art Studios.